AnyFetch/anyfetch-provider.js/README.md

 //     * task: data to process
 //     * anyfetchClient: pre-configured client, see https://github.com/AnyFetch/anyfetch.js
 //     * serviceData: as returned by retrieveTokens, or updated by updateAccount (third optional parameter for cb)
+//     * cache: a LRU cache, see https://github.com/isaacs/node-lru-cache
 // OUT :
 //   * err
 var workers = {